Golden Memories Millthorpe Museum

 The Good Templars Hall (GTH) was built in 1881 and used as a meeting place for many of the fraternal societies in and around Millthorpe.
 Also used locally for court hearings, balls and other events.

 The society purchased the land and building in February 1965 with the assistance of many local families.
 The building is heritage listed on the Blayney Shire LEP.
+Some of the displays located in the GTH include;

 2. Jacoba Craft Cottage